TOPIC PAGE: War in Ukraine, gas crisis

 Europe’s energy markets witnessed a year of record prices and extreme volatility in 2021.
 Russia’s invasion of Ukraine has led to more difficult conditions for global markets since then.

-- Gas storage remains robust in Europe, winter demand fell thanks to mild weather
+- Gas storage remains robust in Europe ahead of winter 2023

 - Poor downstream demand still affecting industrial production, gas demand